 Optional Delaware employee handbook policies

-In addition to the seven required Delaware employee handbook policies, employers may choose to include any or all of the following optional policies:
+In addition to the ten required Delaware employee handbook policies, employers may choose to include any or all of the following optional policies:

 - Affinity Group Policy